zerostaticthemes/hugo-hero-theme/README.md

 ### Edit config

-After you copy the `config.toml` into the root folder of your Hugo site you will need to update the `baseURL`
+After you copy the `config.toml` into the root folder of your Hugo site you will need to update the `baseURL` and the `themesDir`

 ```
 baseURL = "/"
+themesDir = "themes" // you can also remove this line
 ```

 ## Running Hugo